IBM/aspera-cli/docs/README.erb.md

 $ <%=cmd%> conf ascp install
 ```

-Those can be found in one of IBM Asprea transfer server or client with its license file (some are free):
+Those can be found in one of IBM Aspera transfer server or client with its license file (some are free):

 * IBM Aspera Connect Client (Free)
 * IBM Aspera Desktop Client (Free)